TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/b-ExtbaseReference/Index.rst

 Multilingual websites are widespread nowadays, which means that the web-available texts have to be localized.
 Extbase provides the helper class :php:`\TYPO3\CMS\Extbase\Utility\LocalizationUtility` for the translation of the labels.
-Besides, there is the Fluid Viewhelper `<f:translate>`, with the help of whom you can use that functionality in templates.
+Besides, there is the Fluid ViewHelper `<f:translate>`, with the help of whom you can use that functionality in templates.

 The localization class has only one public static method called `translate`, which